WSU-cshimizu/introduction-to-software-engineering/course-information/course-syllabus.md

-# CS 4110/6110: Introduction to Knowledge Engineering
+# CS 4110/6110: Introduction to Software Engineering

 ## Motivation
 Introduction to the concepts of Software Engineering.
 Software qualities, development life-cycle models, requirements analysis, semi-formal and formal systems modeling, system design, testing, and project management techniques.
 Case studies and a course project serve as examples illustrating the software engineering process.
 Integrated Writing course.